patronasxdxd/dev/README.md

 | 5    | 96.88%                      |

 The shape of the LQTY issuance curve is intended to incentivize both early depositors, and long-term deposits.

-Although the LQTY issuance curve follows a yearly halving schedule, in practice the `CommunityIssuance` contract use time intervals of one minute, for more fine-grained reward calculations.

 ### LQTY Issuance implementation